The majority of homes with kerbside access now receive the blue lidded wheeled bin recycling collection service.

 Please see the list of additional items that can be recycled at the Household Recycling Centre.

 Please note that we can’t empty recycling bins when they contain items that can’t be recycled and we will work with residents to help get it right.
-In some cases we may need to remove bins that aren’t being used correctly.

 We now provide a free text and email update service which you may like to subscribe to.